-- Filters are playground for biofouling
+- Filters are a playground for biofouling

 - The finer filtering needs to be, the more important prefiltering needs to be.
-Otherwise filters can clog in hours.
+Otherwise, filters can clog in hours.

-- High pressure water treatment brings water off balance and it needs to be stabilised in a post treatment.
+- High-pressure water treatment brings water off balance and it needs to be stabilised in a post-treatment.

 Comparison – bottles, carbon, RO and distillation

 |Bottled Water||Carbon filter||Reverse Osmosis||WaterStillar|